 Think Superman belongs here?
 Batman?
-Shoot; they're normal compared to some of motley assorted good guys contained on this list.
+Shoot, they're normal compared to some of the motley assorted good guys contained on this list.
 At least they can fit into society.
-So without further ado, let's begin!
+So, without further ado, let's begin!

 Based on their origins, the members of The Doom Patrol are bound to be very unique.
 Rounding out as one of their founding members, Larry Trainor, a test pilot venturing out in an experimental aircraft, fully exceeds their criteria, becoming one of the strangest superheroes ever to appear in the DC universe.

 Exposed to a radioactive field during his flight, Larry's body was burned beyond recognition, forcing him to exist in a living, mummified state with bandages covering his scarred body.
 But just because Larry now radiates a negatively-charged radiation-that's not why he's so weird.

 Larry is also known as Negative Man, with the ability to project a being of pure energy from his body.
 Capable of passing through solid matter or causing it to explode, this ephemeral creature also moves super fast, appearing as a shape of humanoid-like dark matter covered with glowing light.
 Think that's strange?
 That's nothing.

 What really makes Negative Man so incredibly different, so vastly rare in the superhero world, is that his power only works for one minute!
 That's right; if he uses the energy being for more than 60 seconds, it will kill him.
 Furthermore, while this alien form is active, Larry's real body goes limp and unconscious, leaving it completely vulnerable on the battlefield.
 (Fortunately, by staying with the Doom Patrol, Larry's made good friends with Robotman, who often helps out.)

 Negative Man Crawls from the Wreckage!—The next thrilling chapter of The Doom Patrol.